-The porters were incredible as they had arrived ahead of time, and had set up the campsite, sleeping bags rolled out, and dinner was already underway.
-They’re amazing, as they do the whole trek in only flip-flops and with huge carry packs on their back.
+The porters were incredible.
+They had arrived ahead of time, set up the campsite, sleeping bags rolled out, and dinner was already underway.
+While we had climbed well, but felt the fatigue, they had completed the whole trek in only flip-flops and with huge carry packs, containing our trip essentials.

 It’s worth every bit of pain you feel on the way up.

+The descent followed.
 We made it back down to the next campsite for around 11 am.
-A hearty breakfast, (or was it lunch?) was exactly what I needed.
-We had a bit of time to relax, which was really appreciated.

-We then hiked down into the valley.
+A hearty breakfast (or was it lunch?) was exactly what was needed.
+We had a bit of time to relax - much appreciated - before we hiked on down the valley.

-It’s more wooded, and it’s great to get a new perspective of the national park.
+It was wooded, and it was great to get a new perspective of the national park.

-The final day was the easiest day.
-You hike back down into the forest, and you see monkeys everywhere you go.
-Descending into the cooler, breezier temperatures was much appreciated.
-This day was the easiest day, and we really couldn’t have handled anything more intense.
+The final day was the easiest of the three.
+We hiked back down into the forest, passing monkeys everywhere we looked.
+Descending into the cooler, breezier temperatures was a joy, and we were glad for the gentle exit to the trail.
+In truth, I'm not sure that we could have handled anything more intense.